Selling On Poshmark

 When following people, try to get lists of people that have interests in the same style, size, and brands that you sell.
 These people are more likely to follow back (and purchase an item).

-You can follow thousands of people in a few hours using the Closet Assistant if you’re looking to save some time.
+You can follow thousands of people in a few hours using the Closet Tools if you’re looking to save some time.

 The best way to get thousands of followers is to become part of the Posh Ambassador program.
 To become a Posh Ambassador, check out this information.